KesneyFerro/VAPOR/README.md

 Each blur type is implemented with both low and high intensity settings to provide a range of testing conditions.

-### 2. Content Detection System
+### 2. Content Detection and Frame Processing

-The system incorporates automatic content detection to:
+The system features automatic content detection with diagonal corner analysis for accurate cropping bounds across multiple frame samples.

-1. Identify regions of interest in video frames
-2. Apply optimized cropping to focus processing on relevant areas
-3. Maintain proper aspect ratios and sizing during processing
-4. Efficiently handle multi-frame processing with consistent parameters

-Content detection utilizes adaptive thresholding and contour analysis to determine optimal crop boundaries across video frames.

 ### 3. Frame Extraction and Processing

-VAPOR implements robust frame extraction with:
+VAPOR implements robust frame extraction with the shared video processing utilities:

 - Configurable frame stride for variable processing density
-- Parallel extraction of original and processed frames
+- Parallel extraction of original and processed frames using shared blur engine
 - Proper frame indexing for reconstruction
 - Structured directory organization for efficient data management

 ### 4. Video Reconstruction

-The system preserves video quality characteristics through:
+The system preserves video quality characteristics through shared utilities:

-- Original frame size maintenance with black padding
+- Original frame size maintenance with intelligent padding
 - Consistent framerate and codec application
 - Proper metadata transfer from source to output
 - Quality preservation during compression